-VIII.
+IX.
 Conclusion

-Thank you Chairwoman Cantwell, Vice Chairman Barrasso, and members of the Senate Committee on Indian Affairs for allowing me to testify here today regarding the challenges and potential solutions to meeting the housing needs of Native people throughout Indian Country, by sharing with you some of my experiences at the Choctaw Nation Housing Authority.
-Your continued support of our efforts, including a timely reauthorization of NAHASDA before the end of this fiscal year, is truly appreciated, and I and my staff at the Choctaw Nation Housing Authority stand ready to assist you in any way that we can.
+Thank you Chairman Barrasso, Vice Chairman Tester, and members of the Senate Committee on Indian Affairs for allowing me to testify here today regarding S. 710, the Native American Housing Assistance and Self-Determination Reauthorization Act of 2015.
+Your continued support of our efforts, including a speedy reauthorization of NAHASDA, is truly appreciated, and I and my staff at the Housing Authority of the Choctaw Nation of Oklahoma stand ready to assist you in any way that we can.